deity-io/falcon-platform-docs/docs/platform/server-v3/modules/custom-module.md

 (like mailer/payments)

-## Creating new Module with Extension Points auto-discovery
+## Creating new Module with services auto-discovery

+only common services auto-discovery is supported....

 ## Extending Module